 - The balance sheet in total (across all classes) follows the equation and always balances.
 However, it’s possible that the balance sheet doesn’t balance for an individual class.
 When this happens, the report shows “Unbalanced Classes.”

-Many nonprofits end up spending extra money to have accounting professionals create reports from their QuickBooks data.
-The purpose of this book is to help you understand how to set up QuickBooks for nonprofit accounting, create transactions properly, and reduce accounting fees.
+Many nonprofits end up spending extra money to have accounting professionals create reports from its data.
+The purpose of this book is to help you understand how to set up Nonprofit QuickBooks accounting, create transactions properly, and reduce accounting fees.

 Risks Using Classes in Quickbooks

-Consultants usually recommend using classes in Quickbooks Nonprofit to segregate financial activity.
+Consultants usually recommend using classes in Quickbooks online for nonprofits to segregate financial activity.
 This is important as it helps nonprofits track funds, functional areas, and funding sources.
-Unfortunately, QuickBooks only provides two data elements for coding, which are Account and Class, and this creates a significant limitation for reporting.
+Unfortunately, it only provides two data elements for coding, which are Account and Class, and this creates a significant limitation for reporting.

 FastFund Designed for Not-for-Profit Organizations

 On the other hand, FastFund is specifically designed for non-profits, and provides features such as custom chart of accounts, true fund accounting, and donor management.
 Furthermore, FastFund also includes features such as FASB compliant financial statements and IRS 990 form preparation, as well as payroll and cost allocation features.
-With these features, FastFund is better suited to meet the needs of non-profit organizations.
+Above all, FastFund is better suited to meet the needs of non-profit organizations.

 Quickbooks vs FastFund: Feature Comparison

-When comparing FastFund Accounting and Quickbooks, it is clear that they have a number of differences.
-QuickBooks is a traditional commercial accounting system that is popular for its general ledger and accounts payable features.
+When comparing FastFund Accounting and Quickbooks Online for Nonprofits, it is clear that they have a number of differences.
+In contrast, QuickBooks is a traditional commercial accounting system that is popular for its general ledger and accounts payable features.
 However, it is not specifically designed for non-profits, and does not include features such as fund allocation and cost center tracking that meet the needs of non-profits.

 |Features||FastFund Accounting||Quickbooks for Nonprofits|